How to Boost Your Immune System

 - Skip the Nightcap – Sure, a drink before bed might help you unwind and fall asleep more quickly.
 Unfortunately, that sleep is likely to be less restful.
 This is because alcohol is a stimulant.

 - Turn on a White Noise Machine – Noise can be a huge sleep thief.
 Unfortunately, noise is often out of your control.
 A white noise machine can help you combat unwanted sounds from keeping you awake.

 2. Drink WAY More Water Than You Think You Need

 When it comes to the question of how to keep your immune system at its optimal level, H2O is always a good way to go.
 While most of us know we should drink water, the vast majority of us don’t.
-According to CBS, “75 percent of Americans may be function in a chronic state of dehydration.”
+According to CBS, “75 percent of Americans may be functioning in a chronic state of dehydration.”